-It was emphasised that there is a need to build/ strengthen a 'human rights culture' across the UN, as well as to build human rights competence and capacity amongst UN Country Teams (UNCTs).
-Among the new tools, guidelines, funds and support systems put at the disposal of Resident Coordinators/UNCTs to encourage and help them to integrate UN human rights recommendations into national development planning, programming and measurement, are:
+It was emphasised that there is a need to build/ strengthen a 'human rights culture' across the UN, Adding to these reports of reform and improvement as well as to build human rights competence and (from a human rights perspective), a number of capacity amongst UN Country Teams (UNCTs).
+Among UN officials explained that UN programmes and the new tools, guidelines, funds and support systems agencies are also strengthening their capacity put at the disposal of Resident Coordinators/UNCTs and ability to 'deliver' human rights (in addition to to encourage and help them to integrate UN human and in conjunction with development).
+UNDP, UN rights recommendations into national development Women, UNICEF and UNFPA were all mentioned as planning, programming and measurement, are: